NOAA-GFDL/MDTF-diagnostics/diagnostics/tropical_pacific_sea_level/doc/tropical_pacific_sea_level.rst

 input model variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- tauuo (surface wind stress in the x direction)
+- tauuo (surface wind stress in the x direction from native model output resolution/grid)
-- tauvo (surface wind stress in the y direction)
+- tauvo (surface wind stress in the y direction from native model output resolution/grid)
-- zos (dynamic sea level height in the model)
+- zos (dynamic sea level height in the model from native model output resolution/grid)

 The script is written based on the CESM2-OMIP1 download provided by CMIP6-OMIP hosted by WCRP.